 An Archaeologist's Delight

 Walk between the pyramids of Meroë and traverse the Nubian Desert to uncover the ruins of powerful and proud empires.
-History has left many voices in this land.
+History has left many voices in Sudan.
 Listen!

 Your itinerary: Gateway to Ancient Nubia